The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 We talked about this last week.

-And it's just more the same.
+And it's just more of the same.

 This is Democrats and liberals doing the exact opposite of what they are claiming to do, what they're promising to do.

-That's how they're gonna pay for it.
+That's all they're going to pay for it.

-Remember, dear old Margaret Thatcher.
+Remember, dear old Margaret Thatcher?

 Problem with socialism is eventually you run out of other people's money.